ansys/pyaedt-toolkits-antenna/doc/source/index.rst

         :link: getting_started/index
         :link-type: doc

-        Learn more about the Antenna toolkit and how to install it.
+        Learn more about the AEDT Antenna Toolkit and how to install it.

     .. grid-item-card:: Antenna wizard :fa:`scroll`
         :padding: 2 2 2 2